If you love God’s word, you will want to understand the New Testament genres.

-What is Genre?
+I. What is Genre?

 So when we can distinguish the various genres in Scripture, this helps us interpret the Bible more accurately and not confuse what God wants us to hear.

 Although the Gospels are similar to other ancient historical biographies, they are also unique.